How does the sun and UV cause cancer?

 In the UK, the sun’s UV rays are the strongest between 11am and 3pm from mid-March to mid-October.
 The UV index tells you how strong the sun’s UV rays are each day.

 How can UV cause skin cancer?

-It’s important to remember that skin damage doesn’t just happen on holiday or in hot, sunny places.
+It’s important to remember that skin damage doesn’t only happen on holiday or in hot, sunny places.
 The sun is often strong enough to cause damage in the UK, even when it’s cloudy.

-Sunburn is skin damage and your body’s response to try to repair it – it’s a short-term warning for potential long-term DNA damage, and is a clear sign that the DNA in your skin cells has been damaged by too much UV radiation.
-Getting sunburn, just once every 2 years, can triple your risk of melanoma skin cancer.
+Sunburn is skin damage and your body’s response to try to repair it.
+It is a clear sign that the DNA in your skin cells has been damaged by too much UV radiation.

 Sunburn doesn’t have to be raw, peeling or blistering.
 If your skin has gone pink or red in the sun, it’s sunburnt.
 For people with darker skin, it may just feel irritated, tender or itchy.